Zezombye/overwatch-bots-ai/README.md

   - Healer 2: Baptiste
 - 1 map (chosen to be Nepal)
 - AI good enough to beat a bronze team

+This gamemode has the goal to be generic, so:
+- Do not assume that the enemy team is entirely made of humans or bots
+- Same for the bot's own team, it can contain humans